dm20/people-index/README.md

   4) Delete person information associated with a given key
      - Remove "hanging keys" and whitespace from the JSON file itself
   5) Add multiple values to one key

-Include the test() function in people_index.go to demo the functionality.
+  6) Include the test() function in people_index.go to demo the functionality.

-example.json is the JSON file that results from including runTests() in people_index.go
+     - creates a file equivalent to example.json

 Uses the <a href='https://github.com/Jeffail/gabs'>gabs</a> JSON library.